The Snow Queen: The magician woman's garden

+The prince and the princess

+Gerda meets a crow, who tells her that he might have seen Kai.
+He explains that a clever princess in the land decided that she should get married as soon as she could find a man good for conversation.
+For two days men met the princess in hopes of marrying her, but upon meeting her they were tongue-tied.
+On the third day, a small fellow with shabby clothes walked confidently into the palace and won over the princess by listening to her.
+Gerda sneaks into the palace with the crow but finds that the prince is not Kai after all.
+She is offered hospitality in the palace, but instead asks for a horse, carriage and boots so she can continue looking for Kai.

+The little robber girl

-Gerda flees and meets a crow, who tells her that Kai is in the princess's palace.
-Gerda goes to the palace and meets the princess and the prince, who is not Kai but looks like him.
-Gerda tells them her story, and they provide her with warm clothes and a beautiful coach.
-While traveling in the coach Gerda is captured by robbers and brought to their castle, where she befriends a little robber girl, whose pet doves tell her that they saw Kai when he was carried away by the Snow Queen in the direction of Lapland.
+While traveling in the carriage Gerda is captured by robbers.
+Her life is spared when a little robber girl demands to have Gerda as a playmate.
+They ride together to the robbers' castle, where the girl's pet doves tell Gerda that they saw Kai when he was carried away by the Snow Queen in the direction of Lapland.
 The captive reindeer Bae tells her that he knows how to get to Lapland since it is his home.

+The Lapp woman and Finn woman

 The robber girl frees Gerda and the reindeer to travel north to the Snow Queen's palace.
 They make two stops: first at the Lapp woman's home and then at the Finn woman's home.
 The Finn woman tells the reindeer that the secret of Gerda's unique power to save Kai is in her sweet and innocent child's heart: